vishvAsa/AgamaH_shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 A long Introduction explaining the basic principles of the  yogas described in the text has been provided in the beginning.
 A glossary of technical terms has also been added at the end.

-Since the yogas recommended in the book are based on the  tenets of the non-dualistic Saiva Philosophy, the reader will do  well to read the author's Introductory Portion of either the  Pratyabhijiiihrda~am or the Siva-sutras before taking up the  study of the present book.
+Since the yogas recommended in the book are based on the  tenets of the non-dualistic Śaiva Philosophy, the reader will do  well to read the author's Introductory Portion of either the  Pratyabhijiiihrda~am or the Siva-sutras before taking up the  study of the present book.

 I express my sincerest gratitude to Svimi Lak:?maoa Joo  who has kindly taught this book to me word by word.
 My  thanks are also due to Shri Dinanath Ganj who has kindly  helped me in the preparation of the index to important  Sanskrit words and the alphabetical index to the verses.